eric-barch/dots/README.md

    script, when I would paste in a function, the function and all its inner blocks would be automatically folded.
 5. Code Companion is not actually connected to an LLM API anymore lol.
+6. Collapsing an ordered list item at root level causes the whole section under that header to collapse.
+I want it to only collapse the ordered item.

 ## Wishlist